TerraCodec: Compressing Optical Earth Observation Data: Methodology

 \textbf{Formal definition.} We define $T$ new tokens $\{t'_1,\dots,t'_T\}$, each formed by a slice of $k$ channels across all spatial positions.
 Concretely, the $u$-th repacked token is

 In other words, $t'_u$ is the $u$-th slice of $k$ consecutive channels of $A$, spanning the full spatial field.
-The procedure is reversible; reapplying the slicing and repacking restores the original layout.
-After repacking, keeping the first $K$ tokens corresponds to \( A[:,:,0:K \cdot k], \) i.e. the first $K\cdot k$ latent channels at every spatial location.
+The procedure is reversible; reapplying slicing and repacking restores the original layout.
+After repacking, keeping the first $K$ tokens corresponds to \( A[:,:,0:K \cdot k], \) the first $K\cdot k$ latent channels at every spatial location.

 \textbf{Masked training.} In order for a flexible-rate model to learn varying rate settings, we mask the repacked tokens during training.
 Therefore, we sample a token budget \(K\in\{1,\dots,T\}\) and mask the last \(T{-}K\) tokens by replacing them with a learned mask token $m$.
 Let $M_{u} \in \{0,1\}$ indicate masking ($M_{u}{=}1$ if token $t'_{u}$ is kept).
 Assuming an autoregressive model with additional context $c$, the rate is computed only over unmasked tokens as shown in Eq.~\ref{eq:masked_rate}.